-I am an Assistant Professor at the University of Utah, with a shared appointment between Economics and the School of Environment, Society & Sustainability.
-My research interests lie broadly at the intersection of the environment and livelihoods.
-To date, I have focused on environmental policy, conservation, and the human impacts of environmental change.
+My research interests lie broadly in environmental policy, conservation, and the societal impacts of environmental change.
 I am particularly excited about applications of remote sensing or biodiversity data in combination with methods of causal inference.
-I enjoy collaborating with people from a variety of disciplines.
+I also aim to engage with policymakers and NGOs to translate my science into more effective policy.

 When not thinking about environmental economics, I can be found hiking on one of the local trails with my dog or casting a fly to a hungry trout.